Skip to content

 Lookup Name Purpose Used In

-WORKFLOW_PRIORITY Request priority levels Workflows
+Workflow Priorities Request priority levels Workflows

-DEPLOYMENT_TYPE Deployment method options Deployment Manager
+EW_DEPLOYMENT_TYPES Deployment Type Options Deployment Manager

-TASK_ACTION Workflow task actions Workflow Builder
+Workflow Task Actions Workflow task actions Workflow Builder

 Read-Only